Connect with us

 Onlookers at the Southend Mall demolition site on August 8, 2018.
 PHOTO | COURTESY

-AAK’s sentiments clearly mirror those of the Institution of Surveyors of Kenya (ISK), which has urged the government to rethink the exercise so as to forestall possible legal suits.
+AAK’s sentiments mirror those of the Institution of Surveyors of Kenya (ISK), which has urged the government to rethink the exercise to forestall possible legal suits.

 Serious impact

-While ISK supports the demolition of illegal structures in Nairobi and other parts of Kenya, the professional body warns the exercise is likely to have serious impact on the economy since some of the buildings set to be flattened were built on loans from development partners.
+While ISK supports the demolition of illegal structures, the professional body warns the exercise is likely to have a serious impact on the economy since some of the buildings set to be flattened were built on loans from development partners.

 “The authorities involved in demolitions should be more vigilant in the exercise.
 In addition, a proper audit should be carried out,” says ISK.

-Kenya Property developers Association (KPDA) says the demolition drive has a negative impact on real estate as investors might hesitate to develop their land due to fear of future losses.
+Kenya Property Developers Association (KPDA) says the demolition drive hurts real estate as investors might hesitate to develop their land due to fear of future losses.

-“A lot of fear is set to get into the real estate industry as it is not clear anymore which permits are valid and there is no process to validate them either,” says KPDA chairman Mucai Kunyiha.
+“A lot of fear is set to get into the real estate industry as it is not clear anymore which permits are valid and there is no process to validate them,” says KPDA chairman Mucai Kunyiha.

 Besides, there are concerns that demolitions are being carried out poorly and are themselves a danger to the environment and the workers.

 “You saw what happened at the demolition of Ukay Mall in Westlands (Nairobi).
-It almost took a tragic turn after one of the walls being brought down fell on the excavator,” Mr Kunyiha says.
+It almost took a tragic turn after one of the walls being brought down fell on the excavator,” he says.

 “In some cases, buildings were built before there was a clear definition of restrictions on development on riparian land in law nor were these agencies in existence.”